 WARNING

-If the vehicle and work area are not secured properly, serious accidents and fatal injuries may occur.
+If the vehicle and work area are not secured properly, the vehicle may move or slip from the jack, and serious accidents or fatal injuries may occur.

 Checklist

 1. Park the vehicle a safe distance from moving traffic.
 Observe all important information on parking when doing so ⇒ Parking.
-The ground must be level and firm.
-Sloped or soft ground can cause the vehicle to slip off the jack.
+The ground must be level, firm, and able to support the vehicle jack without sinking or shifting.
+Sloped, soft, sandy, muddy, icy, or loose ground can cause the vehicle to slip off the jack.
 If necessary, place a large, stable surface under the vehicle jack.

 3. Have all vehicle occupants exit the vehicle on the side facing away from traffic and move to a safe area, such as behind a guard rail.
+Children and passengers should never remain inside the vehicle while it is being raised.
 Follow the local regulations regarding wearing a reflective vest.

 WARNING